SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: OBSERVATIONS AND DATA REDUCTION

 For FIREPLACE, each scan is designed to cross the Galactic plane at an angle of either $\rm\pm$30\degree\ relative to Galactic North.
 For each scan, we follow the same parameters as \citetalias{Butterfield2023} -- the boresight of the detector follows a Lissajous scan with amplitudes of 27\arcmin\ $\times$ 4.5\arcmin.
 The ratio of the frequencies between the parametric sinusoidal curves of the Lissajous pattern is set to $\rm\sim\sqrt{2}$, with the higher frequency corresponding to the long axis.
-The total time for each scan is 120 seconds, and the scan rate is 300\arcsec\ s$\rm^{-1}$.
+The on-source time for each scan is 120 seconds and the scan rate is 300\arcsec\ s$\rm^{-1}$.
 The planned boresight path for each field of view is shown in Figure \ref{fig:scans}.
 The numbering in the figure marks the center of each field and the area covered by each boresight trajectory is indicated by the semi-transparent rectangles.
-Each field was observed using two different orientations that are oriented $\rm\pm$30\degree\ with respect to Galactic North.
+Each field was observed using two different scan alignments that are oriented $\rm\pm$30\degree\ with respect to Galactic North.
 The region targeted for polarimetry measurements is shown by the white contour (at a level of 7189 \Mjsr\ at 250 \micron).

-Each scan was designed with two considerations in mind.
-First, we required the scan to have sufficient extent so that on each scan the detector array crosses an effective ``zero reference,'' where the intensity is significantly lower than the target region.
-Second, we required significant overlap between adjacent and crossing fields for repeated measurements of any sky position in our target region.
-This latter point enables sufficient cross-linking between map pixels and detectors for the simultaneous fitting of all of the time streams for the map.
-Although the current version of the SOFIA pipeline does not allow for such simultaneous fitting, future data reduction efforts are being explored to take advantage of this aspect of the observation plan for increased fidelity, especially on larger spatial scales.
+OTFMAP mode is inherently a differential image reconstruction technique that does not preserve the map intensity zero point.
+For this reason, each scan was designed with two considerations in mind.
+First, scans were required to have sufficient extent for the detector array to cross an effective ``zero reference'' common to other scans, where the instrument field of view encounters a low-intensity reference region that is subdominant to CMZ molecular cloud intensity.
+Second, an overlap of two-thirds is employed between adjacent fields for repeated measurements of any sky position in our target region.
+We used the same overlap for both scan orientations to ensure additional measurements and improve the cross-linking of our observations.
+This latter point enables sufficient cross-linking between consecutive scans for the simultaneous fitting of all of the time streams when generating the combined map.

+Although the current version of the SOFIA pipeline does not allow for simultaneous fitting over all observational scans, future data reduction efforts are being explored to take advantage of this aspect of the scan strategy for increased fidelity in recovering emission from larger-scale structures.
+This future analysis can incorporate CMB map-making strategies to reconstruct spatial structures larger than the instantaneous array field of view.
+Full sky implementations have been explored previously \citep[e.g.,][]{Wright1996,Tegmark1997}.
+More recently there are examples of implementations at smaller angular scales \citep{Aiola2020,Qu2023,Eimer2023,Li2023}.